-Theabove requirements should be considered achievable for new barometers in a strictly controlled environment, such as those available in a properly equipped laboratory.
+These requirements should be considered achievable for new barometers in a strictly controlled environment, such as those available in a properly equipped laboratory.
 They provide an appropriate target accuracy for barometers to meet before their installation in an operational environment.

 For barometers installed in an operational environment, practical constraints will require well-designed equipment for a National Meteorological Service to maintain this target accuracy.
 Not only the barometer itself, but the exposure also requires special attention.
-Nevertheless, the performance of the operational network station barometer, when calibrated against a standard barometer whose index errors are known and allowed for, should not be below the stated criteria.
+Nevertheless, the performance of the operational network station barometer should not be below the stated criteria.

 3.1.4 Methods of measurement and observation

+3.1.4.1 General measurement principles

-For meteorological purposes, atmospheric pressure is generally measured with electronic barometers, mercury barometers, aneroid barometers or hypsometers.
+For meteorological purposes, atmospheric pressure is generally measured with electronic barometers, aneroid barometers or hypsometers.
 The latter class of instruments, which depends on the relationship between the boiling point of a liquid and the atmospheric pressure, has so far seen only limited application and will not be discussed in depth in this publication.

-A very useful discussion of the performance of digital barometers (which mostly have electronic read-out) is found in WMO (1992).
+Mercury barometers are still in use, but no longer recommended, taken into account the Minamata convention on mercury (Part I, Chapter 1, 1.4.2).
+NMHS are encouraged to take appropriate measures to replace mercury barometers with modern alternatives (Chapter 3.1.5).
+Therefore WMO regulations and requirements for mercury barometers is kept apart as Annex A. This information on observation practices with mercury barometer is maintained in that Annex to inform the reader only on this obsolete practice